bioboot/bggn213_S18/class-material/05_blast-03.md

-# Visualizing BLAST score distributions in RStudio
+# Visualizing BLAST score distributions in RStudio running on a remote server

 If we want to take a look at the results of
 [computing orthologs between mouse and cow]({{ site.baseurl }}/class-material/05_blast-02/),